-Pope prays in Istanbul mosque
+Pope prays in Istanbul mosque in new outreach

 Istanbul — Pope Francis stood Saturday for two minutes of silent prayer facing east in one of Turkey’s most important mosques, a powerful vision of Christian-Muslim understanding at a time when neighboring countries are experiencing violent Islamic assault on Christians and religious minorities.